Get your personal plan match in 2 minutes

 Common Mistakes to Avoid

 Not contributing the full amount.
 The tax benefit is proportional to your contribution.
-Contributing $1,000 instead of $4,150 means leaving $756 in tax savings on the table (at 24%).
+Contributing $1,000 instead of $4,300 means leaving about $792 in tax savings on the table (at 24%).
+The IRS also allows you to contribute for the prior tax year up until the April filing deadline — Publication 969 covers the last-month rule and testing period requirements if you're contributing late or had a gap in coverage.
 If you can afford to contribute the maximum, do so.

 Keeping HSA funds in cash.
 Most HSA providers offer investment options.
-Over 20 years, investing $4,150/year at 7% average return grows to approximately $170,000 — all tax-free for medical expenses.
+Over 20 years, investing $4,300/year at 7% average return grows to roughly $176,000 — all tax-free for medical expenses.
 Leaving funds in cash means they lose value to inflation.

 Using HSA for non-medical expenses before 65.
 Withdrawals for non-medical expenses before age 65 incur income tax plus a 20% penalty.
 After 65, the penalty disappears (you still pay income tax).
 Treat your HSA as a medical-first account until retirement.